kehantan/labbook/docs/protease_assay/protease_inhibition_assay.rst

     * According to Km from substrate optimisation

 #.
-Read plate at 350 nm excitation and 440 nm emission every 2 mins over total of 60 mins.
+Read plate at 350 nm excitation and 440 nm emission every 2 mins for a total of 60 mins.

 **Analysis**